 Every decision that we make as consumers is determined partially by our emotions.
 When we target marketing materials to invoke certain emotions from customers, you're targeting them using emotional triggers.

-According to Plutchik's famous wheel of emotions, there are 8 elemental emotions that make up all of our feelings, and all supplementary emotions are made up of combinations of those 8 core emotions.
+According to Plutchik's famous wheel of emotions, there are 8 elemental human emotions that make up all of the feelings in human nature, and all supplementary emotions are made up of combinations of those 8 core emotions.

 Emotional triggers may not always be obvious to us.
 Sometimes these emotional triggers are subconscious; brought on by ingrained behaviors and tendencies, which a substantial portion of customers have been shown to demonstrate.